The disabled property

 We can see here the disabled: true parameter set in the manual family.

-We will intentionally create an inconsistency here in order to explore the disabled property’s behavior.
+In this section, we will intentionally create an inconsistency in the configuration in order to explore the disabled property’s behavior.

 The manual setting in the config/03/config.yaml user datas file